katforrest/katforrest.github.io/_posts/2024-10-01-Neural Networks.md

 </div>
 I hoped that a neural network model would help solve the complexity in this data and perform much better.
 With so many features, I started with four layers.
 The first three use a relu activation type, and the output layer has a sigmoid activation.
 I arrived at this configuration with a lot of testing and adjustments.
 <br><br>
-When training the model, the starting loss value was .6993.
-After 620 training epochs, the lowest loss value was .3979, which resulted in an F1 score of 71%.
-After 840 training epochs, the loss value was 0.3597, which resulted in an F1 score of 73%.
-At this point, it seemed like further adjustments to the model in terms of layers, neurons, training epochs or batch size was giving me diminishing returns.
-But 73% is still considerably better than my previous model that did not use a neural network, which had an F1 score of 33%.
+During training, the model started with a loss value of 0.6993.
+After 620 epochs, the loss dropped to 0.3979, reaching an F1 score of 71%.
+By 840 epochs, the loss had further decreased to 0.3597, with an improved F1 score of 73%.
+At this point, tweaking the model—whether through adjusting layers, neurons, epochs, or batch size—seemed to yield diminishing returns.
+Still, an F1 score of 73% is a significant improvement over my previous non-neural network model, which only achieved an F1 score of 33%.
 <br><br>
 In this side by side comparison of the prediction to the validation data, it looks like the model performed reasonably well.